drinking and driving

 Sep 15, 2015

-This is the second part of my paper on British Columbia’s Drinking and Driving laws.
+This is the second part of Kevin Filkow’s paper on drinking and driving laws in BC.
 Part one appeared in the last issue of The Verdict (Fall 2013), Trial Lawyers Association of BC.

 The Government appears to find it politically advantageous to proclaim that the IRP legislation represents the “strictest impaired driving laws around.”
 This claim simply isn’t true, at least as a general proposition.
 Those who have financial resources and don’t depend on driving for their employment are far less penalized by the IRP regime than they would be under the Criminal Code.